codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ---
-title: "Codefresh On-premises Installation"
+title: "Codefresh On-Premise Installation"
-description: "Use the Kubernetes Codefresh Installer to install the Codefresh platform on-premises"
+description: "Use the Kubernetes Codefresh Installer to install the Codefresh On-Premise platform "
 group: administration
 redirect_from:
   - /docs/enterprise/codefresh-on-prem/